ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-01-17-ant-colony-optimization-tsp.md

 ## Results
 The best solution for ACO was __7548.9927__ _(the optimal solution achieved by current research so far is 7542.00)_ .
 It was obtained with the following parameters:

+{% include table-caption.html caption="ACO Parameters that was used in the implementation" %}

 |----------------------------------------+-------|
 | Parameter                              | Value |
 |----------------------------------------|-------|